pizzawizard32/VirtualDice/README.md

   ```cmd
   ren a.exe dice.exe
   ```
-- Set it as your PATH
+- Set it to your PATH
 - You're done and ready to run VirtualDice 1.1.0! :D (no its not a factorial number sorry)

 ## Credits